Quick Links

 The Learning Center was created to supplement and support academic excellence and life-long learning.
 A wide range of individual and group programs and resources are provided to maximize the academic potential of all University of North Texas students.
 Almost all Learning Center programs are FREE and include online and in-person options for academic coaching and tutoring, in addition to the Supplemental Instruction program, speed reading classes, GRE workshops, other graduate exam prep resources, Learning 101 workshops, and an academic resource library with many common textbooks and graduate exam study materials.
 Visit LearningCenter.unt.edu or stop by their office in Sage Hall for more information.

 The Office of Disability Access can assist with adaptive strategies and academic accommodations if you qualify for disability accommodations.
-For more information, visit the office in Sage Hall, Suite 167.
+For more information, visit the office in Chestnut Hall, Suites 102 and 115.

-External Resources.
-The University of North Texas Veterans Center website provides links to other World Wide Web sites or resources.
+The UNT Student Veteran Services Center website provides links to external sites or resources.
 We do not control these sites and resources, do not endorse them, and are not responsible for their availability, content, or delivery of services.
 External websites are not bound by the University's policy; they may have their own policies or none at all.